kchernokozinsky/json-manipulation-lang/README.md

 ```

 ### JSON Object Construction

-Embed variable bindings directly into JSON objects.
-The code is divided into two sections: the header, which contains all variable bindings (statements), and the body, separated by the '---' keyword, containing a single expression:
+Variables can be bound to any expression, and their evaluation is done lazily — meaning that the variable is only computed when it is actually used.
+The code is divided into two sections: the header, which contains all variable bindings (statements), and the body, separated by the `---` keyword, which includes a single expression.
+Variables are evaluated as they are accessed in the body, optimizing performance by avoiding unnecessary calculations.

 **Header:**
 ```jml